 -are there DVM or RVT/AHT mentors that will be working at the same time as me?

--can I study during my shift? (this is totally acceptable on graveyard shifts at the pharmacy or being an on-call emergency tech, for example)
+-can I study during my shift? (this is totally acceptable for some jobs, like graveyard shifts at the pharmacy or being an on-call tech, for example)